kasun04/restful-service-local/README.md

     }

-    // Resource that handles the HTTP POST requests that are directed to the path "/orders" to create a new Order.
+    @Description {value:"Resource that handles the HTTP POST requests that are directed to the path '/orders' to create a new Order."}
     @http:resourceConfig {
         methods:["POST"],
         path:"/order"